Tree of Might

 She gasps, again, raising a hand up and reaching for her councilmen just as they begin to walk away.
 She drops her hand when they are out of reach and out of sight, turning towards Sasuke and crawling towards him.

 "Poison," she whispers, stumbling and falling onto him.
 The senbon digs deeper into her chest.
 "I—I'm sorry."

 "Sakura," he says, swallowing thickly.
 He gasps, softly, for air.
 "I… Thank you."

-She sobs, dropping her head as she whispers, "I have loved you for a thousand years."
+She sobs, dropping her head as she whispers, "I love you."